 Wind, just like water, is also a natural resource.
-And it may be defined as a natural flow or movement of the air.
+It is defined as a natural flow or movement of the air.
 It helps humans with their respiration[5].
-It also helps in the development of plants, trees, crops among other things[6].
-Apart from the above, it is used for production of electricity just like water.
+It also helps in the development of plants, trees, and crops among other things[6].
+Apart from the above, it is used for the production of electricity, just like water.
 Like hydropower, wind power is also generated by turbines.
 However, these turbines are different from the ones used in hydropower and they are called wind turbines.

 The production of power through wind is done through a simple process.
 Wind turbines are positioned in places where there is a strong presence of wind.
 The turbines rotate when wind blows on them.
-This rotation makes turbines to convert the kinetic energy in the wind into a mechanical energy[7].
-A generator is then used to convert this mechanical energy into electrical energy, which is then used to power homes, businesses, schools among other things.
+This rotation allows turbines to convert the kinetic energy in the wind into a mechanical energy[7].
+A generator is then used to convert this mechanical energy into electrical energy, which is then used to power homes, businesses, and schools among other things.

 Fig 3.[7]
 Wind Turbine

 Just like hydropower, the cost of generating power through wind depends on the amount of power to be produced.
-However, the amount of power depends on the rotor diameter of the turbine and on the speed through which the turbines rotate[10].
-The more the power to be produced, the higher will be the cost.
-Likewise, the less the power to be produced the lower will be the cost.
+However, the amount of power depends on the rotor diameter of the turbine and on the speed that the turbines rotate[10].
+The more the power there is to be produced, the higher the cost will be.
+Likewise, the less the power there is to be produced the lower the cost will be.
 This can be see in the second table below.

 Table 2.[10] shows the rotor diameter of a turbine and the maximum output power